Wimmics/solid-start/sib-replica/README.md

 # Scripts to populate PODs
 python generateProfiles.py # generate the WebID profile documents python generateIndexes.py # generate the different kinds of indexes

+# Scripts to adapt the testing application
+python adaptApp.py # adapts the application to the content of config.json
 ```

 Then to run the querying app do: